 Relocation with Children

-If the parents have an order for joint physical custody and a parent wishes to relocate with the minor child to another state, or to a place within the state that is at such distance that would substantially impair the ability of the other parent to maintain a meaningful relationship with the child, and the other parent will not consent to such move in writing, then the relocating parent shall petition the court for primary physical custody for the purpose of relocating.
+If the parents have an order for joint physical custody and a parent wishes to relocate with the minor child to another state, and the other parent will not consent to such move in writing, then the relocating parent shall petition the court for primary physical custody to relocate.
+The same is true if the parent wishes to move to a different place within the same state that is far enough away that it substantially impairs the ability of the other parent to maintain a meaningful relationship with the child.

 The same is true if a parent has primary physical custody of a child and wishes to make the same type of relocation with the child.
 Unless the other parent consents in writing, the relocating parent must petition the court for permission to relocate.